rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/azure.md

 Starting with Kubernetes 1.29, in-tree cloud providers have been disabled.
 You must disable `DisableCloudProviders` and `DisableKubeletCloudCredentialProvider` to use the in-tree Azure cloud provider.
 You can do this by setting `feature-gates=DisableCloudProviders=false` as an additional argument for the cluster's Kubelet, Controller Manager, and API Server in the advanced cluster configuration.
 Additionally, set `DisableKubeletCloudCredentialProvider=false` in the Kubelet's arguments to enable in-tree functionality for authenticating to Azure container registries for image pull credentials.
 See [upstream docs](https://github.com/kubernetes/kubernetes/pull/117503) for more details.

+Starting with Kubernetes version 1.26, in-tree persistent volume types `kubernetes.io/azure-disk` and `kubernetes.io/azure-file` are deprecated and will no longer be supported.
+For new clusters, [install the CSI drivers](#installing-csi-drivers), or migrate to the corresponding CSI drivers `disk.csi.azure.com` and `file.csi.azure.com` by following the [upstream migration documentation](https://learn.microsoft.com/en-us/azure/aks/csi-migrate-in-tree-volumes).
 :::

 When using the `Azure` cloud provider, you can leverage the following capabilities: